turingschool/turlink-fe/README.md

 - Working with mock data with the API was being built by out backend development team

 - Ensuring responsiveness across all devices at various breakpoints throughout the application

+- Working with mock data as the API was asynchronously being built

 ## Wins